 Water-based pomades on the other hand are a little more user-friendly.
 They are designed to allow you to achieve similar looks and holds to oil-based pomades, but they wash out easily with water.
 Most water-based pomades don't hold as firmly as the oil based type, but they maintain flexibility and can be restyled throughout the day.
 A little bit of water to reactivate and you can restyle.
 To add a little confusion, there are also water based pomades as Orthodox & Unorthodox.

-Orthodox Water Based Pomade is basically a combination of Hair Gel and Traditional Oil based pomade, giving you the styling ability of an oil based with the wash ability of a hair gel (wash out in one shower) like Layrite , Suavecito & BLVD Nights.
+Orthodox Water Based Pomade is basically a water based Gel type product, giving you easy styling and the wash out ability of a hair gel (wash out in one shower) like Layrite , Suavecito & BLVD Nights.

 Hair Clay, also known as Clays in the hair industry, is a hair product that has very similar characteristics to hair wax.
 Clay also makes the hair soft.
 It also disentangles the hair.
 Clay has a little to no shine, meaning a stylist can achieve a very natural and dull look.